With interests in science and nature, the author explores topics from a unique and sometimes controversial perspective.

 The Gas Giant Tyche

 As if Nemesis weren’t enough, in 1999 astrophysicists hypothesized there may be a massive gas planet present in the Oort cloud.
-Similar to the Nemesis hypothesis, some people jump to the conclusion that the gravitational influence of this planet known as Tyche sends comets hurtling toward the inner solar system at a predictable rate.
+Similar to the Nemesis theory, some people jump to the conclusion that the gravitational influence of this planet known as Tyche sends comets hurtling toward the inner solar system at a predictable rate.
 Evidence of Tyche’s existence, it is argued, can be shown in the way comets tend to cluster rather than disperse randomly.
 This seems to point to some powerful force ejecting the comets from the Oort cloud.

 The orbit of the bizarre trans-Neptunian celestial body called Sedna offers more food for thought.
-Sedna is one of the furthest known objects in our solar system, and it follows an elongated orbit which takes longer than any other large body in our solar system.
+Sedna is one of the furthest known objects in our solar system, and it follows an elongated orbit that takes longer than any other large body in our solar system.
 There are several theories to explain this orbit, one being the presence of a massive planet at the fringes of our solar system.

 Nemesis Theory Debunked

-Of course, in opposition to the relatively small number of astronomers and astrophysicists who find the Nemesis theory valid, there are those who have done their best to debunk it.
+Of course, in opposition to the relatively small number of astronomers and astrophysicists who find the Nemesis explanation valid, there are those who have done their best to debunk it.
 In fact, since 1984, when the idea of Nemesis first came to light, researchers have not been able to find hard evidence of the existence of such a star.
 Our sun, it seems, is alone.

 More recent studies of impact craters even call into question the idea that comets rain down on Earth at predictable intervals.
 Even the idea that extinctions occur reliably every twenty-six million years is now uncertain.
 Extinction events, Nemesis skeptics say, can be caused by any number of reasons, including disease, volcanic upheaval, and natural changes in the Earth’s climate.
 Associating them with some far-off death star isn’t necessarily logical.

 But what about Tyche?
 For some, Tyche has replaced Nemesis as the theoretical companion to the sun, which will one day threaten the Earth.
 For others, they associate Tyche more closely with the Nibiru legend that says a rogue planet is out there somewhere at the far reaches of our solar system.
-But most researchers say, unlike Nemesis, Tyche’s theoretical orbit wouldn’t mean such a massive disruption of the Oort cloud, or destruction here on Earth.
+But most researchers say, unlike Nemesis, Tyche’s theoretical orbit wouldn’t mean such a massive disruption of the Oort cloud or destruction here on Earth.

 What to Do about Nemesis?

 Though some astronomers still hold on to the Nemesis theory, as frightening as Nemesis is the majority of researchers agree it is nothing to lose sleep over.
-As for right now it is a theory, one that is increasingly losing its luster, and nothing more.
-But it is an interesting hypothesis, and a stern reminder of the power of the universe.
+As for right now, it is a theory, one that is increasingly losing its luster, and nothing more.
+But it is an interesting idea and a stern reminder of the power of the universe.
 Sometimes it's hard to remember that mankind is but a blip in the life of the universe, the blink of an eye in cosmic time.
 Like the dinosaurs, we could be wiped away at any time.

 The good news is that, even if Nemesis exists, it isn’t due back for many millions of years.
 Not that an asteroid or comet can't demolish the Earth at any time, but if it does don't blame Nemesis.

 The bad news is, if Nemesis exists, it is coming, and our planet will be forever altered.
-Maybe someday we’ll have some kind of defense against a barrage of comets crashing down to earth, but as for right now we may as well enjoy the night sky without worrying too much about what might be hurtling at us.
+Maybe someday we’ll have some kind of defense against a barrage of comets crashing down to earth, but as for right now, we may as well enjoy the night sky without worrying too much about what might be hurtling at us.